wolffg/tf-from-the-ground-up/README.md

 # tf-from-the-ground-up
-Support for "TensorFlow from the Ground Up" talk
+Support for Wolff's "TensorFlow from the Ground Up" talk.

+Similar material in more detail can be found at http://tensorflow.org/guide.